 - If alternate adult supervision is not available, parents should make special efforts to supervise their children from a distance.
 Children should have a set time when they are expected to arrive at home and should check in with a neighbor or with a parent by telephone.

 - If you choose a commercial after-school program, inquire about the training of the staff.
-There should be a high staff-to-child ratio, and the rooms and the playground should be safe.
+There should be a high staff-to-child ratio, trained persons to address health issues and emergencies, and the rooms and the playground should be safe.

 DEVELOPING GOOD HOMEWORK AND STUDY HABITS

-- Create an environment that is conducive to doing homework.
+- Create an environment that is conducive to doing homework starting at a young age.
 Children need a consistent work space in their bedroom or another part of the home that is quiet, without distractions, and promotes study.

 - Establish a household rule that the TV and other electronic distractions stay off during homework time.